az-blockchain-initiative/ethereum-nodes/README.md

 # Ethereum Nodes on AWS
-How to running Ethereum nodes in a secure and scalable maner on AWS
+Running Ethereum nodes as containers, in a secure, highly available and scalable manner inside AWS.
+We want to provide Infrastructure as code to run multiple Ethereum nodes inside an AWS ECS cluster with multi-AZ, load balancing, AutoScaling and monitoring, in a way that can be easily added to existent architectures.
+Additionally, we want to demonstrate, in practice, how to address security, performance, deployment speed and reliability of ETH nodes inside AWS.